ZFS: Avoidance of hardware RAID controllers

-While ZFS can work with hardware RAID devices, ZFS will usually work more efficiently and with greater data protection if it has raw access to all storage devices.
-ZFS relies on the disk for an honest view to determine the moment data is confirmed as safely written and it has numerous algorithms designed to optimize its use of caching, cache flushing, and disk handling.
+While ZFS can work with hardware RAID devices, it will usually work more efficiently and with greater data protection if it has raw access to all storage devices.
+ZFS relies on the disk for an honest view to determine the moment data is confirmed as safely written and has numerous algorithms designed to optimize its use of caching, cache flushing, and disk handling.

 Disks connected to the system using a hardware, firmware, other "soft" RAID, or any other controller that modifies the ZFS-to-disk I/O path will affect ZFS performance and data integrity.
 If a third-party device performs caching or presents drives to ZFS as a single system without the low level view ZFS relies upon, there is a much greater chance that the system will perform less optimally and that ZFS will be less likely to prevent failures, recover from failures more slowly, or lose data due to a write failure.
-For example, if a hardware RAID card is used, ZFS may not be able to: determine the condition of disks; determine if the RAID array is degraded or rebuilding; detect all data corruption; place data optimally across the disks; make selective repairs; control how repairs are balanced with ongoing use; or make repairs that ZFS could usually undertake.
-The hardware RAID card will interfere with ZFS' algorithms.
+For example, if a hardware RAID card is used, ZFS may not be able to determine the condition of disks, determine if the RAID array is degraded or rebuilding, detect all data corruption, place data optimally across the disks, make selective repairs, control how repairs are balanced with ongoing use, or make repairs that ZFS could usually undertake.
+The hardware RAID card will interfere with ZFS's algorithms.
 RAID controllers also usually add controller-dependent data to the drives which prevents software RAID from accessing the user data.
 In the case of a hardware RAID controller failure, it may be possible to read the data with another compatible controller, but this isn't always possible and a replacement may not be available.
 Alternate hardware RAID controllers may not understand the original manufacturer's custom data required to manage and restore an array.

 Unlike most other systems where RAID cards or similar hardware can offload resources and processing to enhance performance and reliability, with ZFS it is strongly recommended that these methods not be used as they typically reduce the system's performance and reliability.

 If disks must be attached through a RAID or other controller, it is recommended to minimize the amount of processing done in the controller by using a plain HBA (host adapter), a simple fanout card, or configure the card in JBOD mode (i.e. turn off RAID and caching functions), to allow devices to be attached with minimal changes in the ZFS-to-disk I/O pathway.
 A RAID card in JBOD mode may still interfere if it has a cache or, depending upon its design, may detach drives that do not respond in time (as has been seen with many energy-efficient consumer-grade hard drives), and as such, may require Time-Limited Error Recovery (TLER)/CCTL/ERC-enabled drives to prevent drive dropouts, so not all cards are suitable even with RAID functions disabled.